 “One important goal of Common Core is to promote student-led inquiry, that is, students exploring on their own,” State Librarian Greg Lucas told educational news resource K-12 Daily in April 2018.
 “And schools need high quality sources for that.
 You can’t just have the wide-open web, where anyone can just publish anything they want.

 The online content resources provided by the state can support learning in a number of subjects: language arts, science and other STEM subjects, history/social studies, even visual and performing arts and career-technical education.
 And the resources can be used by parents assisting younger students with homework.

 * Kudos and thanks to the instructional staff at the Godfrey Library at St. Luke's School in New Canaan, CT.
 Quote came from http://blogs.stlukesct.org/slslibrary/why-use-databases/ in 2018.

 The team of online content providers is working together to provide access for the more than 1,100 school districts and 1,200 charter schools in California.
-For public school districts and charter schools, please provide the necessary technical information and insure your students and staff can access these materials when the school year for 2018-19.
+For public school districts and charter schools, please provide the necessary technical information and insure your students and staff can access these materials.

 To accomplish that just have your district or school tech director fill out this form.